Stripe Chargeback Guide: All the Rules, Time Limits & Info You Need to Know

 The cardholder’s bank has a limited window in which to respond, usually 60-75 days.
 Again, the exact time frame will vary based on the card network.

 Like other banks and processors, Stripe charges an administrative fee for each chargeback the merchant receives.
-While Stripe will waive the chargeback fee if the case is withdrawn or resolved prior to a formal chargeback filing, this $15 fee applies even if the chargeback is deemed invalid.
+While Stripe will waive the chargeback fee if the case is withdrawn or resolved prior to a formal chargeback filing, this $15 fee generally applies even if the chargeback is deemed invalid.

 The Stripe chargeback fee is not intended to be punitive.
 Rather, it’s a way for the company to recoup some of the costs of dealing with the chargeback.
 Unfortunately, this fee is only one small part of the cost of chargebacks.